Constraints on ultralight axions, vector gauge bosons, and unparticles from geodetic and frame-dragging measurements: Constraints on unparticle mediated long range force from GP-B result

 where $v$ is the velocity of the satellite at the polar orbit which is $v\sim 2.51\times 10^{-5}$.
-We have previously calculated the magnetic moment of the rotating charged gyroscope as $\mu=4.037\times 10^{22}\rm{rad.eV^{-1}}$.
-Hence, the precessional velocity due to the exchange of unparticles is
+We have previously calculated the magnetic moment of the rotating charged gyroscope as $\mu=4.037\times 10^{22}~\rm{rad.eV^{-1}}$.
+Hence, for the macroscopic system, the precessional velocity due to the exchange of unparticle is

-If this precessional velocity Eq.\ref{w4} can contribute to the uncertainty in the measurement of the precessional velocity between the GR and GP-B results then we can obtain bounds on $c_u$.
+The unparticle mediated long range force can contribute to the precessional velocity of the gyroscope and its contribution is within the experimental uncertainty in the measurements of geodetic and frame-dragging effects.
+Here, we have chosen $r$ as the Earth-satellite distance.

-In Fig.\ref{fig:unparticle}, we have shown the variation of axial vector coupling $c_u$ with the scaling dimension $d$ for unparticle exchange between the earth and the GP-B satellite for the geodetic (blue lines) and frame-dragging effect (red lines).
+In Fig.\ref{fig:unparticle}, we have shown the variation of vector coupling $c_u$ with the scaling dimension $d$ for unparticle exchange between the Earth and the GP-B satellite for the geodetic (blue lines) and frame-dragging (red lines) measurements.
 Here we have chosen the values of the energy scale as $\Lambda_u=1 \rm{TeV}$ (solid lines), $\Lambda_u=10 \rm{TeV}$ (dot-dashed lines) and $\Lambda_u=0.1 \rm{TeV}$ (dashed lines).
 With increasing $\Lambda_u$, $c_u$ increases.
 The frame-dragging effect gives the stronger bound on $c_u$ for any value of $d$.
-Here, we have chosen $r$ as the earth-satellite distance.
-For $d=1$ we obtain $c_u\lesssim4.71\times 10^{-41}$.
+For $d=1$ we obtain $c_u\lesssim 1.83\times 10^{-20}$.
+The effect of the scale $\Lambda_u$ is prominent for larger values of $d$.
+This bound is complementary to that obtained from the perihelion precession of planets \cite{Das:2007cc}.

-In Table \ref{tab1} we have summarized the upper bounds on the coupling for the light particles discussed in the paper.
-To derive the upper bounds on the coupling for spin dependent long range forces, we assume that all the SM particles in the gyroscope are polarized due to the presence of earth's magnetic field.
-Practically, a fraction ($\alpha$) of the spins of the SM particles can be polarized due to earth's magnetic field and $N_i=\alpha N_j$, where $N_i$ is the number of polarized spins and $N_j$ is the total number of particles.
-In deriving these bounds on the coupling in the above sections, we take $\alpha=1$.
-However, for values of $\alpha<1$, the coupling in the Table \ref{tab1} will be replaced by coupling$\times \alpha$.
-For $\alpha<1$, we will obtain weaker bounds on the coupling compared to $\alpha=1$.
+In TABLE \ref{tab1}, we have summarized the bounds on spin-dependent and spin-independent couplings of ultralight particles such as axions, gauge bosons, dark photons, and unparticles obtained from the GP-B results.
+We consider axial vector coupling, electric dipole moment coupling of axions with nucleons, electric and magnetic dipole moment couplings of the dark photons with nucleons, vector couplings of gauge boson, and unparticle with the SM particles.
+The bounds for axial vector and electric dipole moment coupling of axions, and electric and magnetic dipole moment coupling of the dark photon with nucleons are only valid for these ultralight particles of mass $\lesssim 10^{-22}~\rm{eV}$.
+For the spin independent vector coupling of $L_e-L_{\mu,\tau}$ gauge bosons, the bounds are only valid for gauge boson mass $\lesssim 10^{-14}~\rm{eV}$.